 For that, you should consider the HP Spectre x360 13.
 It uses a drop-jaw hinge for its USB-A port.
 On top of that, the Spectre x360 13 has a premium chassis that can convert into a tablet along with speedy performance and nice 1080p or 4K panel options.
 Speaking of 2-in-1s, Dell updated its premium convertible recently with the XPS 13 2-in-1.
-It's a good option for consumers but those looking for a cheaper option should get the HP Envy x360 13.
+It's a good choice for consumers but those looking for a cheaper option should get the HP Envy x360 13.

-Now that every Apple laptop has been updated with the Magic Keyboard, we recommend going with the MacBook Pro.
+Now that every Apple laptop has been updated with the Magic Keyboard, we recommend going with the 13-inch MacBook Pro.
 If you're on a tight budget, you'll be happy with the MacBook Air, but the MacBook Pro is a great all-around upgrade if you can splurge on it.